Testing stimulated emission photon directions: Introduction

 \section{Introduction}

-CPT symmetry (of charge conjugation (C) + parity transformation (P) + time reversal (T)) is shown~\cite{CPT} to be necessary for local Lorentz invariant quantum field theories, hence is generally believed to be satisfied by our nature.
-It has dozens of successful experimental confirmations~\cite{CPTdata}, however, they are microscopic - come from observation of single particles.
-Seems conscious macroscopic tests were not performed so far, interesting especially due to T time symmetry which might lead to new applications - some are proposed and discussed here.
+CPT symmetry (of charge conjugation (C) + parity transformation (P) + time reversal (T)) is shown~\cite{CPT} to be necessary for local Lorentz invariant quantum field theories, hence is generally believed to be satisfied by equations governing our nature, working analogously if running time backward.
+Moreover, electromagnetism we focus on here, is already T-symmetric, explored e.g. in Wheeler-Feynman absorber theory~\cite{WF} using retarded and advancing waves.
+In contrast, 2nd law of thermodynamics is asymmetric, however, it is only statistics of solution we live in, like throwing a rock to lake surface, which is symmetric in equations.
+Arguments for entropy growth like Boltzmann's H theorem~\cite{bH} use mean-field-like approximation called Stosszahlansatz.
+Applying CPT symmetry before such proof, we would get reversed entropy growth, well summarized in \cite{emergence} as "the system is dissipative and decohering in both temporal directions".

-As in Fig. \ref{test}, applying CPT symmetry to scenario "laser causes target excitation", it becomes "CPT(laser) causes CPT(target) deexcitation", replacing absorption equation with stimulated emission, with photons traveling from CPT(target) to CPT(laser).
-In contrast, standard textbook view on stimulated emission is energy being kind of knocked by incoming photon - with the opposite direction for the emitted photon.
+CPT symmetry has dozens of successful experimental confirmations~\cite{CPTdata}, however, it seems all tests so far were microscopic - come from observations of single particles.
+Conscious macroscopic test was not found in literature, important especially due to T time symmetry which might lead to new applications - some are proposed and discussed here.
+For example by acting only with stimulated emission on target, negative radiation pressure.

-As there are at least two possibilities for photon direction, the final judge should be experiment.
-Related tests were earlier proposed using free electron laser~\cite{my}, or ring laser~\cite{2WQC}.
-However, they turned out too difficult to organize.
-This article simplifies test setting to STED-like with just two e.g. diode lasers, determining photon direction through delay.
-Hence it should be organized in a near future - to update this article and depending on the outcome: leading to further mentioned novel applications, or suggesting macroscopic violation of CPT symmetry.
+Applying CPT symmetry to "laser causes target excitation" scenario, it becomes "CPT(laser) causes CPT(target) deexcitation", replacing absorption equation with stimulated emission, having photons traveling from CPT(target) to CPT(laser), also reversing time delay, what might explain observations of negative time delays e.g. by Steinberg group as in Fig. \ref{negative}~\cite{backward,negative}, also system response before impulse like in \cite{superluminal}, finally being a consequence of large number of single emissions/absorptions.

-There are also gathered novel arguments, and proposed view on photon sources: using forward/backward/bidirectional beam as in Fig. \ref{dirs}: applying to external target absorption/stimulated emission for unidirectional, or both equations for bidirectional.
+We would like to verify existence of such CPT analog of "laser causes excitation" scenario with backward photon trajectory, for example in STED-like setting as in Fig. \ref{testmin}.
+Well known backward ASE (amplified spontaneous emission) in common optical amplifiers, as in Fig. \ref{erb}, seems exactly the sought scenario, also providing practical realization of such test, and maybe also discussed further potential applications thanks to wide commercial availability of optical fiber hardware.
+Its synchrotron radiation analogs are SASE (self-amplified spontaneous emission)~\cite{SASE} used in FEL~\cite{FEL}, and synchrotron self-absorption (SSA) considered in astrophysics~\cite{SSA}.